oracle/node-oracledb/doc/api.md

 some network configuration options be set.
 This means that [`tnsnames.ora`](#tnsadmin) or [`sqlnet.ora`](#tnsadmin) files are not needed for some further common connection scenarios.
-For example, if a firewall terminates idle connections every four minutes, you may decide it is more efficient to keep connections alive instead of having the overhead of recreation.
-Your connection string could be `"mydbmachine.example.com/orclpdb1?expire_time=3"` to send packets every three minutes with the [`SQLNET.EXPIRE_TIME`][159] feature.
+For example, if a firewall terminates idle connections every five minutes, you may decide it is more efficient to keep connections alive instead of having the overhead of recreation.
+Your connection string could be `"mydbmachine.example.com/orclpdb1?expire_time=2"` to send packets every two minutes with the [`SQLNET.EXPIRE_TIME`][159] feature.
+The general recommendation for `EXPIRE_TIME` is to use a value that is slightly less than half of the termination period.

 #### <a name="embedtns"></a> 14.2.2 Embedded Connect Descriptor Strings